-Choosing your favourite Premier League goal is like asking a parent to choose their favourite child: it’s a tricky question, with no right answer.
+Choosing your favorite Premier League goal is like asking a parent to choose their favorite child: it’s a tricky question, with no right answer.
 Now imagine that the parent has almost 30,000 children, and the task becomes even more difficult.
 Even once you have filtered out the penalties, the tap-ins, the own goals and the scrappy set pieces, there are still quite a few quality goals in Premier League history that deserve recognition.

 We've whittled down those thousands of goals into the ten finest strikes that the Premier League has seen.
-Some classic goals haven’t made the cut, but hopefully, you’ll find it difficult to disagree that these ten goals are all great in their own right (even the ones that were scored against the team that you support).
+Some classic goals haven’t made the cut, but hopefully you’ll find it difficult to disagree that these ten goals are all great in their own right (even the ones that were scored against the team that you support).

 10. Michael Essien - Chelsea vs Arsenal, 2006/07

 The Premier League has seen its share of piledrivers.
 Tony Yeboah, Thierry Henry, Alan Shearer, they all knew how to hit a ball.
 But never has a Premier League ball been hit more cleanly than Michael Essien’s strike for Chelsea in 2006.
 The Ghanaian midfielder found the ball sitting up nicely for him some 35 yards from goal.
 While he had acres of space, the angle and the traffic in front of him made Essien’s task a difficult one.

 Essien made it look easy, striking the ball with magnificent power and swerve.
 A flying Jens Lehmann may have got close, but he was never keeping that one out.
 The television angle from behind Essien is particularly satisfying, as the ball curved beautifully to kiss the post on its way in.